tomm/fab-agon-emulator/README.md

  * RightAlt-R - Soft-reset
  * RightAlt-Q - Quit

+## Emulated SDCard

+If a directory is specified with `fab-agon-emulator --sdcard <dir>` then that will be used as the emulated SDCard.
+Otherwise, the `.agon-sdcard/` directory in your home directory will be used if present, and if not then `sdcard/` in the current directory is used.

 ## Compiling the Fab Agon Emulator (on Linux)

 To make an optimised release build, run: